Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 2. Create a symbolc link to the snapshot.
 3. Run rclone with the source as c:\snapshot\data\, not c:\data\.
 4. Delete the symbolc link.
-Note that:
-1. c:\snapshot is read-only, trying to delete a file will generate an error.
-2. All the files are readable, you will not get errors about in-use or locked files.
-3. c:\snapshot is a temporaty link only accessible while exec.cmd is running. when exec.cmd exits, the link is removed by Windows operating system.
+Note that c:\snapshot\ is a temporaty link only accessible while exec.cmd is running. when exec.cmd exits, the snapshot is removed by Windows operating system.

 I find it confusing, that c:\snapshot\ is a mirror image of c:\; when writing more complex scripts, this confusion was leading to errors.
 So I will give you 3 workarounds for clear code for exec.cmd.